Ignite-Laboratories/JanOS/readme.md

 That has a wonderful side effect - we theoretically could _score_ our entities decisions _musically_ and then utilize machine learning to coalesce the groove of reality and her entities.

+## NOTE:

+The below is highly out of date - I'll be updating it soon - 8/19/24

 ## Project Structure

 The project has been structured in a way that makes setting up your development environment _easy._  We rely on several